jesse-ai/docs/docs/docs/indicators/custom-indicators.md

     else:
         return ewo[-1]
 ```
-6. Finally, to use the indicator in a trading strategy, we add the custom_indicators as library.
+6. Finally, to use the indicator in a trading strategy, we add the custom_indicators as a library.
 ```python
 from jesse.strategies import Strategy import custom_indicators as cta